DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

       account to run a BigQuery query, which takes place while indexing the BigQuery tables into Elasticsearch.
 Note that [this project will be billed](https://github.com/DataBiosphere/data-explorer-indexers/blob/master/bigquery/indexer.py#L131) for the BigQuery query, not the project containing the BigQuery tables.
-    * Add the service account to the Google Group with read-only access to the dataset
+    * Work with the Dataset owner to identity a Google Group with read-only access to the dataset, that the service account can be added to.
+Add the service account to the Google Group.
   * Create cluster
     * Go to https://console.cloud.google.com/kubernetes/list and click `Create Cluster`
     * Change name to `elasticsearch-cluster`